Brett-Kennedy/CountsOutlierDetector/README.md

 The detector may examine up to a specified number of dimensions, but testing indicated it's rarely necessary to go beyond 3 or 4 dimensions.
 This ensures the outlier detection process is quite tractable, but also ensures that the outliers identified are interpretable.

 Most detectors, in some sense, attempt to find these, though use algorithms optimized for a variety of concerns, such as speed and scalability.
-Doing so, they more or less approximate the process here, not necessarily examining all combinations.
+Doing so, they more or less approximate the process here, not necessarily examining all combinations; stocastic processes are often used, which lead to faster execution times and probably approximately correct solutions, but can miss some outliers.
+Many do, however, check for higher-dimensional outliers, which this process may miss.
+We argue that is acceptable most of the time as it's an acceptable trade-off for more complete (and as such, less biased) examination of lower-dimensional spaces, more comprehensible explanations, and the sense that outliers in lower dimensions are most often more relevant than in higher dimensions.
+For example, a row that is an unusual combination of, say, 10 values (but not of 1, 2, ...
+9 values) is likely to be less relevant than a row with a single unusual value, or single pair or triple of values.

-not stocastic. doesn't miss anything, but doesn't go up to hgh dimensions.
+This detector, then, has the advantages of: 1) being able to provide as clear as possible explanations (explanations are based on a single column if possible, two columns if necessary, 3 if necessary, and so on); and 2) being able to provide full statistics about each space to provide full context of the outlierness of each row.

 # Example

 # Example Files